gravity-ui/uikit/src/components/Button/README.md

 ## Width

-The `width` property controls how the `Button` behaves inside the container.
+Use the `width` property to manage the way the `Button` behaves inside the container:

-`auto` - limits the maximum width of the component, hides overflowing content with an ellipsis.
+`auto`: Limits the maximum width of the `Button` by hiding the overflowing content with an ellipsis.

-`max` - matches the width to the width of the parent container, also hides overflowing content with an ellipsis.
+`max`: Matches the `Button` width to the width of the parent container, also hiding the overflowing content with an ellipsis.

 <!--LANDING_BLOCK